reasonml/reason-react/website/blog/2023-09-13-reason-react-ppx.md

 - Remove any usage of `ReactDOM.props`
 - Bump React.js version to v17/v18 to use the new JSX transformation
-- We added `depexts` in opam for `react` and `react-dom` to ensure you have the correct versions installed from npm. [`depexts`](https://opam.ocaml.org/packages/opam-depext/) is the mechanism by opam to ensure the correct versions of external dependencies are present, often used in OS development. @jchavarri created [the tool](https://github.com/jchavarri/opam-check-npm-deps) to ensure npm packages are present.
+- We added `depexts` in opam for `react` and `react-dom` to ensure you have the correct versions installed from npm. [`depexts`](https://opam.ocaml.org/packages/opam-depext/) is the mechanism by opam to ensure the correct versions of external dependencies are present in your system.
+Learn more here on the Melange documentation page about [bindings and package managment](https://melange.re/unstable/package-management/#bindings-and-package-management):
   ```clojure
     depexts: [
       ["react"] {npm-version = "^16.0.0 || ^17.0.0"}